 Prior to Windows 8, the Windows license key could be found on a sticker on the back or bottom of a computer.
-Now, the license key is rather unhelpfully embedded in the computer.
+Now, the license key is rather unhelpfully embedded inside the computer.
 Perhaps more unhelpfully, there is no option to view the key in the BIOS on most computers, including the Lenovo ThinkPad W550s used for this article.
 As such, the key must be manually extracted from the ACPI table in which it is stored.
 Fortunately, there is an open source tool to do so.

 sudo dnf install acpica-tools

-With this installed, the acpidump command can be used to view the table.
+With this installed, the acpidump command can be used to view the entire table.
 Dumping the contents of all ACPI tables would produce a lot of extraneous data, so to select only the license key, use the following command:

 sudo acpidump -n MSDM